onedata/onedata-documentation/docs/user-guide/oneclient.md

 To mount your spaces using Oneclient, you need to authenticate with a specific Onezone service and obtain an access token suitable for Oneclient.
-Access tokens can be generated directly from the Web interface — see the [quickstart guide][5].
-More information on different types of tokens, and how to create them programmatically using the REST API can be found [here][6].
+Access tokens can be generated directly from the Web interface — see the [tokens quickstart guide][tokens quickstart guide].
+More information on different types of tokens, and how to create them programmatically using the REST API can be found [here][tokens].

-> IMPORTANT: Make sure not to publish your access tokens or share them
+> **IMPORTANT:** Make sure not to publish your access tokens or share them
 > with anyone.
 Access tokens should be treated the same way as private keys or
 > passwords — they are intended to be used only by their owners for authentication
 > with Onedata services.
 The only exception is when a token is consciously limited
-> by [caveats that restrict access to data][7]
+> by [caveats that restrict access to data][tokens safety]
 > (e.g. read-only access to a specific subdirectory).
 If you wish to collaborate
-> on the same space and data with another user, simply [invite them to your space][8].
+> on the same space and data with another user, simply
+> [invite them to your space][invite user].

-If you are connecting to a provider service that does not have a globally trusted certificate, you will have to use `-i` or `--insecure` on every `oneclient` invocation or export `ONECLIENT_INSECURE=1` environment variable.
+If you are connecting to a Oneprovider service that does not have a globally trusted certificate, you will have to use `-i` or `--insecure` on every `oneclient` invocation or export `ONECLIENT_INSECURE=1` environment variable.